airwallex/airwallex-payment-ios/README.md

 // Confirm intent with card and billing
 [provider confirmPaymentIntentWithCard:"The AWXCard object collected by your custom UI" billing:"The AWXPlaceDetails object collected by your custom UI" saveCard:"Whether you want the card to be saved as payment consent for future payments"];

+// Confirm intent with a payment consent object (AWXPaymentConsent) [provider confirmPaymentIntentWithPaymentConsent:paymentConsent];

-// Or to confirm intent with a valid payment consent ID [provider confirmPaymentIntentWithPaymentConsentId:@"cst_xxxxxxxxxx"];
+// Confirm intent with a valid payment consent ID only when the saved card is **network token** [provider confirmPaymentIntentWithPaymentConsentId:@"cst_xxxxxxxxxx"];
 ```